Have You Ever Been in Love (song): Commercial performance

-The song spent fourteen weeks at number two on the US Adult Contemporary chart, setting a record for most weeks at the second position.
-In Sweden, the song debuted at number 57 on 14 November 2003, dropping from the chart the following week.
-However, it re-entered at number 59, on 28 November 2003, spending two weeks on the Swedish charts.
+"Have You Ever Been in Love" spent 14 weeks at number two on the US Adult Contemporary chart, setting a record for the most weeks in the runner‑up position.
+In Sweden, the song debuted at number 57 on 14 November 2003, dropped off the chart the following week, and later re‑entered at number 59, spending two weeks on the chart.